 - on which other equipped computer you will eventually work (for example PC vs Notebook)

 - where or under what workplace conditions you work

-is doing it on any other computer
+- who is doing it on any other computer

 Since Enscape itself is unfortunately not yet able to provide this capability, since it is highly disadvantageously connected to the given SkUp viewport dimensions, the trick is to manipulate SketchUp itself, temporarily or if desired permanently, so that SketchUp´s own viewport gets assigned a determined fixed size.